microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 This article shows how to use [Delta Kusto](https://github.com/microsoft/delta-kusto) in an [Azure DevOps YAML Pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema).

+In order to use this tutorial in an Azure DevOps project, we need to copy this GitHub folder to a Git repo, create the 2 pipelines by pointing to the YAML files (details below) and add required pipeline variables.

 ## Scenarios

 We are going to look at two different scenarios quite typical in CI / CD processes.